Merry Christmas! Alana has had a big response from many of her listeners who downloaded this song!

-“Better than Eat, Pray, Love” – Estelle Dube-Parent, Cabine Soleil Retreat Centre I am a Sparrow is finally here and for sale only at www.alanalevandoski.com/store!!!
-There is no other place you can purchase this book and CD unless you host Alana at a house concert, bring her into one of your retreats or see …View full post
+“Better than Eat, Pray, Love” – Estelle Dube-Parent, Cabine Soleil Retreat Centre Happy Holidays!
+Alana will send you a free album when you buy her book and CD I am a Sparrow www.alanalevandoski.com/store!!!
+There is no other place you can purchase this book and CD unless you host Alana at a house concert, bring …View full post

 Alana has been hard at work this fall writing a book and making a record!
 The book and album are a complete work of art, as each chapter is paired with a song.
 The new project will accompany Alana on her upcoming European tour and will be available online by February 15th!
 To see the …View full post